-- Lexmark Laser Printer Market Share: Multifunction (MFP) laser printers are currently the most popular printers because of multiple functions combined into a single machine.
+- Lexmark Laser Printer Market Share: Laser printer market has fared well over the past few years buoyed by growth in multifunction printers (MFP).
+MFP laser printers are currently the most popular printers because of multiple functions combined into a single machine.
 Though MFP's are relatively expensive, it is more efficient when compared to having separate printers, scanners, photocopying and fax machines.
 It is also cheaper to own and operate compared to owning several devices.
-If the market adopts these machines at a faster rate and growth increases from our estimated 1.4 million units to 1.8 million units by the end of our forecast period, we can expect an upside of upto 5% of our current Trefis Price Estimate.
-This is likely to occur if the Managed Printing Services (MPS) does not take off in the near term.
+Lexmark has been focusing on launching new MFP.
+As a result, its market share in the laser market has improved due to growth in MFP sales.
+If the market adopts these machines at a faster rate, Lexmark's share in the laser market can improve.
+If its share were to increase to 5% of global laser market, then we can expect an upside of upto 10% of our current Trefis Price Estimate.

 Lexmark makes money by selling printers and cartridges to consumers and businesses worldwide.
-Lexmark offers both laser and inkjet printers, as well as multi-function (MFP) laser and all-in-one (AIO) inkjet printers.
-The AIOs and MFPs have additional capabilities, such as the ability to scan, copy and fax.
+Lexmark offers laser printers, and in the recent years has exited the inkjet printers market.
+Over the past few year, it has established itself as multi-function (MFP) laser printer leader.
+These MFPs have additional capabilities, such as the ability to scan, copy and fax.
 Products are sold directly by the company and through distributors and retailers, such as Best Buy, Staples, Office Depot and Walmart.

 Leader in Managed Printing Services (MPS)

 Lexmark has been recognized as the leader in Managed Printing Services (MPS) by industry analysts Gartner and IDC.
 MPS is a high margin business and is countering the low margins of the highly commoditized hardware market.
-We estimate that the margin for hardware is ~27%.
-However, we expect its improve in the coming years due to sale of more high margin MFP and laser printers.
-The Quocirca report estimates that security and cost efficiency are the biggest drivers for enterprises to shift to MPS followed closely by reduction in carbon foot print and operational efficiency.
+We estimate that the margin for the hardware is ~29%.
+However, we expect its improve in the coming years due to the sale of more high margin MFP and laser printers.
+The Quocirca report estimates that security and cost efficiency are the biggest drivers for enterprises to shift to MPS followed closely by reduction in carbon footprint and operational efficiency.